What creative professionals need to know about AI

 This is thanks to funding from Data Skills for Work at The Data Lab through DigiTay the Tay Cities Region Deal Digital Skills Project, funded by the Scottish Government.

-Eligible learners must be creative professionals working or living in Angus, Dundee, Fife, or Perth & Kinross.
+Eligible learners must be creative professionals working or living in Angus, Dundee, Fife, Perth & Kinross, East Lothian, Edinburgh, Midlothian, Scottish Borders and West Lothian.